 The high spatial resolution and sensitivity of TERS can be exploited to investigate protein structures for pharmaceutical research.
-Furthermore, inherent complexity of investigating individual molecules calls for underpinning metrology to accurately analyse and interpret TERS spectra.
+Furthermore, inherent complexity of investigating individual molecules calls for underpinning metrology to accurately analyse and interpret AFM and TERS spectra.

 - Deckert-Gaudig et al.: TERS to provide information about the coordination sites of a peptide on a metal Surface.
 Doi: Visit site